ics-software-engineering/play-example-continuous-integration/README.md

 **Step 3C: Install and configure build status badge (Optional)**

 It's nice to be able to display the status of continuous integration in your GitHub page.
-Here's an example from a GitHub README.md file:
+Here's an example from the bottom of the [play-example-quality-assurance project's README page](https://github.com/ics-software-engineering/play-example-quality-assurance):

 <img src="https://raw.github.com/ics-software-engineering/play-example-continuous-integration/master/images/build-status-badge.png"/>